pbrooks04/sierra-custom-foods/README.md

 You can download the application directly by clicking on 'SierraRecordTracker.exe' and then 'View Raw'

+## Version 1.03
+### What's new
+1. Clear button
+2. App does not close on Publish
+3. Back colour is a darker blue
+4. Help form colour is a lighter blue

+## Version 1.02
+#### What's new
+1. Product Code field
+2. Total cut amount displayed in output file

 ## Version 1.01
 #### What's New